Manley Ottmer Hudson

 Manley Ottmer Hudson (May 19, 1886 - April 13, 1960) was an American lawyer specializing in public international law.
 He was a judge at the Permanent Court of International Justice, a member of the International Law Commission, and a mediator in international conflicts.
+Hudson has been credited with shaping the American perspective on international law.

 The American Society of International Law named a medal after him; as did Harvard University and University of Missouri School of Law with a professorship.

 Biography

 Early life and education

 Hudson was born in Saint Peters, Missouri.
 He studied at the William Jewell College in Liberty, Missouri, achieving a bachelor's degree in 1906 and master's degree in 1907.
 While at William Jewell, Hudson was initiated into the Alpha-Omega chapter of Kappa Sigma fraternity.
 In 1910 he earned a LL.B. from Harvard Law School, as well as a S.J.D. in 1917.
 He received further PhDs from William Jewell College (1928), the University of Missouri (1931), and the University of Delaware (1934).